-Nighttime driving is restricted in some capacity in all four provinces.
-NB, NL and NS all prohibit Learner/Beginner drivers from driving between midnight and 5 am.
+Nighttime driving is restricted in some provinces.
+NB and NL prohibit Learner/Beginner drivers from driving between midnight and 5 am.
 PEI has the shortest nighttime restriction (1 am - 5 am) and only applies it to drivers under the age of 21.
+NS has no restrictions on nighttime driving other than the presence of a supervisory driver.